 - 1.)
-Remove the rubber band from the solenoid plunger.
-Slide the remote close lever on the closing D-shaft but do not tighten the set screw at this time (Figure 1). - 2.)
-Place the return spring over the solenoid plunger and slide the solenoid over the solenoid plunger (Figure 1). - 3.)
-Attach the remote close assembly to the mechanism plate using the (2) # 10 screws provided.
+Remove rubber band from the solenoid plunger.
+Slide the remote close lever on to the closing D-shaft but do not tighten the set screw at this time (see figure 1). - 2.)
+Place the return spring over the solenoid plunger and slide the solenoid over the solenoid plunger (see figure 1). - Attach the remote close assembly to the mechanism plate using the (2) #10 screws provided.
 The assembly is aligned by a set-out in the mechanism plate that fits in a hole in the remote close bracket.
+NOTE: Torque screws to 24-32 in.-lbs.